nag-geek/Lucidity-assignment/README.md

 ## 5. Access the Services

+a.
+Port-forwarding is used instead of a LoadBalancer or Ingress to keep the setup cost-effective

+b. and simple to evaluate — no DNS configuration, no AWS Load Balancer provisioning required.

+c.
+In production, an Ingress with AWS Load Balancer Controller would be the correct approach.

+d.
+Grafana credentials are hardcoded in helm/monitoring/values.yaml for evaluation convenience.

+e.
+In production, these would be stored in Kubernetes Secrets or an external secret manager like AWS Secrets Manager.

 # Application

 kubectl port-forward svc/hello-world 8080:80 -n lucidity

 curl http://localhost:8080/

 # Grafana

 kubectl port-forward svc/monitoring-grafana 3000:80 -n monitoring

 # Open http://localhost:3000 - login: admin / admin123

 # Prometheus

 kubectl port-forward svc/monitoring-kube-prometheus-prometheus 9090:9090 -n monitoring

 # Grafana Dashboards